House dust mite allergy is very common and may be the most common cause of year-round allergy and asthma.

 - Do not use humidifiers in bedrooms.

 - Wash bedding (sheets, pillow slips, duvets covers) once a week, using a long and hot (60 degree Celcius) wash cycle.

 - Do not eat on the bed or soft furnishings.

 - Use dust mite covers on your bedding.
 These are a very efficient way of keeping the dust mite inside mattresses and stopping the food supply from entering into mite colonies.
 Plastic sheets are good only when they are brand new.

-- Clean your bedroom twice a week with damp cloth and mop.
+- Clean your bedroom twice a week with a damp cloth and mop.
 Avoid sweeping.

-- De-clutter your bedroom – remove books, ornaments, silk plants and shelves from bedroom.
+- De-clutter your bedroom – remove books, ornaments, silk plants and shelves from bedrooms.

 - Carpets provide a great environment for dust mites.
 Remove wall-to-wall carpeting.
 Fixed carpets, especially those with thick underlay, harbour dust mites.
 Even the strongest vacuum cleaners cannot produce enough draft in the depth of the carpet piles to dislodge them.
 Rugs are the best way to go.

 - If you can't live without a carpet, look for ones that are specially treated with an anti-microbial product.